csiro/stdm/stdm_spec_v0.1.md

 *   **6.3.
 Tool Usage:** LLMs should only attempt to use tools if they are listed in `REQUESTED_TOOLS` (and not `none`), if the `GOAL` necessitates it, if safety protocols allow, and if the user grants permission.
 The STDM requests, the user authorizes.
 *   **6.4.
 Instruction Clarity:** Essential for achieving intended behavior and minimizing misinterpretation.
 A clear `GOAL` is vital, especially if `CONSTRAINTS` are omitted.
 *   **6.5.
 Transparent Risk Communication:** Confirmation prompts for tool use must clearly state potential risks.
 *   **6.6.
 Seamless UX:** Aim for STDM instructions to be invisible infrastructure enabling the desired interaction flow.
 The defined UI should enhance interaction.
-Optional `CONSTRAINTS` place more responsibility on the author to ensure a predictable experience via clear `GOAL` and other directives.
+Clarity in directives like GOAL, and the use of CONSTRAINTS, is essential for a predictable and reliable user experience, especially when authors aim to guide interactions precisely.
+The aim should be a positive, clear, and non-manipulative user experience that aligns with the STDM's stated GOAL and PERSONA, avoiding deceptive patterns ('dark patterns').

 ## 7. Use Cases